mediaelement/mediaelement/docs/installation.md

 ```

 On Windows/IIS servers, please follow Microsoft's instructions on how to add/edit MIME types on [IIS6](http://www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/eb5556e2-f6e1-4871-b9ca-b8cf6f9c8134.mspx?mfr=true) and [IIS7](https://technet.microsoft.com/en-us/library/cc725608(v=ws.10).aspx).

-If you are working with local files and plan to test Flash playback, make sure you go to the [Flash Security Settings](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04.html) page and add your working directory.
-Also, things tend to work best when you use absolute paths.

 If you want to make your media to play in `Chromium` browser, please read [this document](https://www.chromium.org/audio-video)